Blog / Remote Team Training

 Turn mistakes into SOP updates, not blame

-The best training programs expect mistakes in the first 30 days.
-They just keep those mistakes small.
-When something goes wrong, ask for the path: input, decision, output, and review step.
-Usually the issue is a missing example, a weak escalation rule, or a tool permission problem.
+When something goes wrong, ask for the path: input, decision, finished work, and review step.
+Usually the issue is a missing example, a weak ask-for-help rule, or a tool permission problem.

-Use a simple correction template: "What happened?
-What rule did you follow?
-What example was missing?
-What should the SOP say now?"
 This keeps the conversation practical.
-It also teaches the assistant to improve the operating system instead of waiting for the manager to rewrite everything.
+It also teaches the assistant to improve the work system instead of waiting for the manager to rewrite everything.

 The mini-scenario is common.
 A remote assistant drafts 8 renewal emails.
 Two are too aggressive because the SOP never explained when to soften the tone for long-term customers.
-The fix is not "be more thoughtful."
-The fix is 3 approved examples, a red-line rule for discounts, and a manager review checkpoint for the next 10 renewals.

 Use day 30 to decide what the assistant owns next